 3. Uninterested in Having Sex With Your Partner

-For many couples, sex is an important part of their relationship.
+For many couples, sex is an important part of their relationship, but burnout can make physical connection feel forced or undesirable.
 When a person loses interest in intimacy with their partner, their behavior could be indicative of a bigger problem.
 Of course, the frequency of sex in a relationship depends on a number of factors, including differing libidos and schedules.
-However, when a person notices themselves avoiding sex or feeling repulsed by their partner, they may on the verge of burnout.
+However, if you’re avoiding sex or feeling repelled by your partner’s advances, it could be a sign of underlying emotional fatigue.

 4. Feeling More Negative or Cynical About Your Partner